Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Additional Details on ExPLAIND Experiment Settings and Methodology

 First, two annotators from the team of authors, of which one is an English native speaker and the other has a C1 level IELTS certificate, were instructed to write short, simple sentences that use each of the concepts in English.
 The annotators checked each other's sentences to avoid incorrect or disfluent samples.

-We then proceeded to use an ensemble of machine translation models to generate translations of the sentences in the remaining eight languages, namely \texttt{nllb-200-3.3B} \cite{nllbteam2022languageleftbehindscaling} and \texttt{translategemma-27B-it} \cite{gemmatranslate2026}, which support all of our language pairs, and the language-pair specific models from the \texttt{opus-mt} family of models \cite{tiedemann-thottingal-2020-opus}.
-To get a rough proxy for translation quality, for each translation, we backtranslate using the same model and measure the cosine similarity of sequence embeddings produced by \texttt{Qwen3-Embedding-4B} \cite{zhang2025qwen3embeddingadvancingtext} of the original and the backtranslated sentence.
+We then used an ensemble of machine translation models to generate translations of the sentences in the remaining eight languages, namely \texttt{nllb-200-3.3B} \cite{nllbteam2022languageleftbehindscaling} and \texttt{translategemma-27B-it} \cite{gemmatranslate2026}, which support all of our language pairs, and the language-pair specific models from the \texttt{opus-mt} family of models \cite{tiedemann-thottingal-2020-opus}.
+As a rough proxy for translation quality, for each translation, we backtranslate using the same model and measure the cosine similarity of sequence embeddings produced by \texttt{Qwen3-Embedding-4B} \cite{zhang2025qwen3embeddingadvancingtext} of the original and the backtranslated sentence.
 For each sample and language, we keep the highest scoring translation in terms of that cosine similarity.

 To simulate the appearance of simple parallel data without much interference from other factors, we concatenate the resulting translations back-to-back, separating them by a single whitespace.
 Our \wlt test partition is restricted to German, French, English, and Chinese.
 Accordingly, we only consider the respective parallel training data for these languages.
 For the other languages, the translations are nevertheless included in the supplements of this work.
 Note that this training data is \emph{simulated}, in the sense that it was not actually part of the training batch at this checkpoint.
 ExPLAIND allows for this by simply adding these simulated samples to the actual training batch and computing the decomposition in the same manner.